ragboyjr/life-group-date-scheduler/web/README.md

 `bundle exec rspec`

-rspec looks for spec files within the app/src directory currently.
+rspec looks for spec files within the src directory currently.

+## Domain Design

+Right now, the app and domain layer are within the src directory under the LGDS namespace.

+All Infra and UI code is just apart of the standard rails app in the app dir.